Three kids pedal go karts from BERG, Razor, and Costzon arranged on a sunny outdoor path for a best pedal go kart comparison review.

 View on Amazon

-It’s officially rated for ages 4 and up, with five adjustable frame-length settings so it can fit a small child now and a bigger one later, or be shared between siblings of different heights.
-There are no brakes built in either, kids simply lower the Drift Bar and put their feet down to stop, which is worth knowing if you’ve got a cautious rider.
+It is rated for ages 4 and up with five adjustable frame-length settings, so it fits a smaller child now and can be shared between siblings of different heights later.
+There are no built-in brakes.
+Kids stop by lowering the Drift Bar and putting their feet down, which is worth knowing before you hand it to a cautious or newer rider.

 Check Price on Amazon